named-data/NDN-packet-spec/link.rst

 Link Object is a data packet, whose content contains a list of one or more name delegations: a pair of name and the associate priority.
-The semantical meaning of the delegations depends on the specific use.
-For example, when LinkObject is used as part of Interest packet, each delegation implies that the requested Data packet can be retrieved by forwarding the interest along the delegation path.
-Specifics of the forwarding logic for Interests with ``LinkObject`` will be defined in a separated document.
+The LinkObject can be used to derive the ``ForwardingHint`` guider of an Interest packet.

 The list of delegations in ``LinkContent`` SHOULD be ordered by preference value in ascending order (i.e., the lowest value first).